leah-choco/leah-choco/README.md

 :coffee: Wife and mom to 3 kids, coffee and dark chocolate enthusiast.

-:woman_student: Currently focused on sharpening UI/UX design skills.
+:woman_student: Currently focused on developing a WordPress site, so green squares will be blank for the next 2 weeks.

 My Stack: